-- The selected assessment must: - be available for use at a minimum of twice per school year as a pre-test and a post-test, or - have student data available for at least two consecutive years. - The selected assessment may be: - a test taken from the district-adopted textbook program materials; - a classroom teacher-created test using questions from an item bank from the districtadopted textbook program materials; - a classroom teacher-created test using questions from the teacher item bank (e.g., NOT the secure district item bank) from the Local Instructional Improvement System or similar technology. - an appropriate standardized test that - ✓ can be administered more than once per school year or - ✓ for which student data is available for at least two consecutive years for the same student and content area (e.g., SAT-10, Career & Technical Education Industry Certification Exams, etc.). - If an instructional employee chooses to create his or her own pre-test or post-test, the administration window of either test shall not exceed four (4) weeks. - Instructional employees are responsible for their own data analysis of any selected test and should plan for at least two (2) weeks in order to complete data analysis of any selected test.

-- The administrator and classroom teacher shall agree upon an appropriate content area assessment that must be a valid, reliable, and academically rigorous measure of student learning growth as defined below. - The classroom teacher will provide school administration with the pre-test, answer key, student roster and scores within the first nine (9) weeks of school. - For the final evaluation meeting with the principal, the classroom teacher shall bring: - The roster of student baseline/ pre-test and summative/ post-test scores; - All related student answer documents; AND - Copies of the baseline/ pre-test and summative/ post-test used (unless the test is a state or district secured document). - A district computer program shall combine the IPDP Student Learning Growth Value, appropriate Reading, Math, or Combined Reading and Math VAM Score, and Marzano Evaluation System summative measure to compute the classroom teacher's final summative evaluation score. - An opportunity for review, clarification, and if necessary, corrections shall occur no later than the time of the final evaluation meeting with the principal. - a.
-Validity http://www.fldoe.org/bii/Curriculum/Course\Descriptions/ b.
-Reliability
+- The selected assessment must: - be available for use at a minimum of twice per school year as a pre-test and a post-test, or - have student data available for at least two consecutive years. - The selected assessment may be: - a test taken from the district-adopted textbook program materials; - a classroom teacher-created test using questions from an item bank from the districtadopted textbook program materials; - a classroom teacher-created test using questions from the teacher item bank (e.g., NOT the secure district item bank) from the Local Instructional Improvement System or similar technology. - an appropriate standardized test that - ✓ can be administered more than once per school year or - ✓ for which student data is available for at least two consecutive years for the same student and content area (e.g., SAT-10, Career & Technical Education Industry Certification Exams, etc.). - If an instructional employee chooses to create his or her own pre-test or post-test, the administration window of either test shall not exceed four (4) weeks. - Instructional employees are responsible for their own data analysis of any selected test and should plan for at least two (2) weeks in order to complete data analysis of any selected test. - The administrator and classroom teacher shall agree upon an appropriate content area assessment that must be a valid, reliable, and academically rigorous measure of student learning growth as defined below. - The classroom teacher will provide school administration with the pre-test, answer key, student roster and scores within the first nine (9) weeks of school. - For the final evaluation meeting with the principal, the classroom teacher shall bring: - The roster of student baseline/ pre-test and summative/ post-test scores; - All related student answer documents; AND - Copies of the baseline/ pre-test and summative/ post-test used (unless the test is a state or district secured document). - A district computer program shall combine the Student Learning Growth Value, and other applicable metrics to compute the classroom teacher's final summative evaluation score. - An opportunity for review, clarification, and if necessary, corrections shall occur no later than the time of the final evaluation meeting with the principal.